Snap election: Italy

 In Italy, national snap elections have been quite frequent in modern history, both under the Monarchy and in the current republican phase.
 After the foundation of the Italian Republic in 1946, the first snap election occurred in 1972 and the latest one in 2022.
 After significant changes in the election system (in 1992–1993), the frequency of snap elections has been slightly reduced since new regulations granted completion of two of four parliamentary terms.
 Nonetheless, snap elections still play a role in the political debate as tools considered by political parties and the Executive branch to promote their agenda or to seize political momentum.
 No recall election is codified in electoral regulations.

 The Italian President is not required to call for a snap election, even if the prime minister asks for it, provided that the Parliament is able to form a new working majority (President Oscar Luigi Scalfaro denied snap election to Prime Minister Silvio Berlusconi after the loss of confidence in 1994).

+Latvia

+The 2011 Latvian parliamentary election was a snap election following the 2011 Latvian parliamentary dissolution referendum.